20 Ancient Greek Flower Myths

 The letters A I A, the initials of Ajax, are believed to appear on the petals of the flowers as a remembrance of Ajax.

-Melampus, soothsayer and healer and his brother Bias, used hellebore to cure the madness of King Proetus of Argos’s three daughters, Lysippe, Iphinoe and Iphianassa and other Greek women, whom, after being cursed by Dionysus, god of wine, lost their minds and went on the rampage through the mountains and desert of Tiryns, believing they were cows!
+Melampus, a soothsayer and healer and his brother Bias used hellebore to cure the madness of King Proetus of Argos’s three daughters, Lysippe, Iphinoe and Iphianassa and other Greek women, whom, after being cursed by Dionysus, god of wine, lost their minds and went on the rampage through the mountains and desert of Tiryns believing they were cows!

 9. Hyacinth